Especially if you'll be volunteering in Costa Rica or Nicaragua, you've got to spend about a weekend (or more) in

 - Pack a waterproof jacket — even if it’s no the rainy season, it rains a lot in this part of the the country.
 A waterproof backpack or dry bag is also a good idea.

-- Hiking sandals or boots — it will probably be pretty muddy, and tennis shoes will get soaked!
+- Wear hiking sandals or boots — it will probably be pretty muddy, and tennis shoes will get soaked!

 - Call/email the company you may be booking with if you’re zip lining in the rainy season.
 If it is storming too badly, they won’t be doing tours.

 - Bring a jacket and longer pants (can get chilly even in the dry season - the higher elevation makes it cooler than the coast).